GeneralPoxter/flushy/README.md

 # flushy
-Rust crate for aligning/flushing text files
+Rust program for aligning/flushing text files

 ## Installation
 Install the Rust toolchain and run: